stelace/stelace/docs/restore-from-dump.md

-# Restore Stelace API data into own infrastructure
+# Restore your Stelace API data to another infrastructure

-Prerequisite:
+Prerequisites:
+- Get your PostgreSQL database dump.
+If hosted in SaaS, get in touch with support to have your database exported.
-- Fulfill the .env file as indicating in README.md
+- Fulfill the .env file in the new infrastructure as indicated
 - Start your databases and Stelace API server
-- Have the Stelace dump

 ## Restore PostgreSQL data via dump